Quick Answer

 Daily QA scorecard coaching.
 We moved away from the industry-standard model of monthly random call sampling.
 Instead, our QA team reviews calls daily and delivers same-day coaching.
 Agents get feedback while the call is still fresh in their mind.
 Problems get corrected in hours, not weeks.

 Caribbean talent pool.
-We operate in Jamaica, Trinidad, and Colombia.
+We operate in Jamaica, St Lucia, Trinidad, and Colombia.
+For a broader look at why these markets work, see our explanation of what nearshore outsourcing means.
 In these markets, BPO work is a career, not a stopover.
 Our agents work normal business hours in the same timezone as our US clients.
 No graveyard shifts.
 No burnout from inverted schedules.
 That single factor makes a bigger retention difference than most people realize.

 Real-time dashboards for supervisors.
 Our supervisors see attendance, quality scores, and performance trends in real time.
 They do not have to wait for weekly reports to spot a problem.
 When an agent's metrics start slipping, the conversation happens the same day.